tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/samples/Repeating-a-Task-for-Multiple-Objects--ForEach-Object-.md

 eeSpace = ($_.FreeSpace)/1024.0/1024.0}
 ```

-<span data-ttu-id="56aa8-115">U kunt de gegevens opnieuw indelen met behulp van sommige geavanceerde technieken, maar het eenvoudiger is een nieuw object maken met behulp van **Select-Object**.</span><span class="sxs-lookup"><span data-stu-id="56aa8-115">You could reorganize the data by using some advanced techniques, but a simpler approach is to create a new object, by using **Select-Object**.</span></span>
+<span data-ttu-id="fcc5d-115">U kunt de gegevens opnieuw indelen met een aantal geavanceerde technieken, maar een eenvoudigere benadering is het maken van een nieuw object met behulp van **Select-object**.</span><span class="sxs-lookup"><span data-stu-id="fcc5d-115">You could reorganize the data by using some advanced techniques, but a simpler approach is to create a new object, by using **Select-Object**.</span></span>